hassancodes/diary/readme.md

 - Losing control while taking back control.
 LOL
 - Can't do tech dectox, while tech is my oxygen as an engineer.
 >>>>>>> 2e23f453c21cda24e9632578cd31021a07a5ab00

+-- will started working on social-link from tomorrow